Metropolitan Sydney and Australian Capital Territory not included in Regional NSW

 New England-North West

-The North Coast of NSW is a popular tourist destination with a visitor economy worth $2.4 billion and it is also home to the highest number of businesses in NSW.
+The North Coast is a popular tourist destination with a visitor economy worth $2.4 billion and also benefits from the diversity of its industries.

 South East and Tablelands